R\'enyi Resolvability and Its Applications to the Wiretap Channel: Main Results

-The result for $s=0$ (relative entropy) can be found in Parizi, Telatar and Merhav's paper \cite{Parizi}.
+\end{rem} The result for $s=0$ (relative entropy) can be found in Parizi, Telatar and Merhav's paper \cite{Parizi}.
 The results for the other cases $s\in[-1,1]\setminus\{0\}$ are new.
-The result of Theorem \ref{thm:exponentforiid} for a BSC is illustrated in Fig.~\ref{fig:Resolvability-1-1-1}.
+The result of Theorem \ref{thm:exponentforiid} for a BSC is illustrated in Fig.~\ref{fig:exponent}.

-Furthermore, for general codes, we show that the R\'enyi resolvability decays as least exponentially fast, as long as the code rate is larger than the minimum rate given in the previous sebsection.
-The proof is provided in Appendix \ref{sec:Proof-of-Theorem-exp}. \begin{thm}[General Lower Bound on the R\'enyi Resolvability Exponent] Let $s\in [-1,1]$.
+Furthermore, for general codes, we show that the R\'enyi divergence decays at least exponentially fast, as long as the code rate is larger than the R\'enyi resolvability given in the previous subsection.
+The proof is provided in Appendix \ref{sec:Proof-of-Theorem-exp}. \begin{thm}[General Lower Bound on the R\'enyi Divergence Exponent] Let $s\in[-1,1]$.
 If

 then we have